peteroupc/peteroupc.github.io/colorgen.md

 In this document:

-- The same notation and conventions that apply to my article on [random number generation methods](./randomfunc.html#Notes_and_Definitions) apply to this document as well.
+- The same notation and conventions that apply to my article on [random number generation methods](https://peteroupc.github.io/randomfunc.html#Notes_and_Definitions) apply to this document as well.
+- `RNDNUMRANGE`, `RNDU01`, and `RNDINT` are as defined in my article on [random number generation methods](https://peteroupc.github.io/randomfunc.html).
 - `atan2(y, x)` is&mdash;
     - the inverse tangent of `y/x` if `x > 0`,
     - &pi; plus the inverse tangent of `y/x` if `x < 0`,